zammad/zammad-documentation/appendix/reporting-tools-thirdparty.rst

 .. note::

-   **😖 Your favorite tool is not available?**
+   **Want to use another tool?**

-   Worry not, if it does support Elasticsearch Indexes, you may be good to go!
+   Don't worry, if it does support Elasticsearch Indexes, you may be good to go!
    See :doc:`/install/elasticsearch/indexed-attributes` for available indexes.